OctopusDeploy/docs/docs/administration/high-availability/maintain/maintain-high-availability-nodes.md

 The drain toggle can be used to prevent an Octopus Server node from executing any new tasks.
 While draining:

 - An Octopus Server node will finish running any tasks is it currently executing and then idle.
-- A leader will relinquish its leadership rank.
-- A follower will not become leader.
 - The Octopus Server ping url will not return 200 OK.

 ## Load balancing